Editor's PickPower System Cybersecurity: More Important Than Ever

 Traditionally, the cybersecurity domain has had three major constituents: confidentiality, integrity, and availability.
 These properties might be applied to the industrial cybersecurity sector as well.

-On a lower level, power usage patterns can potentially reveal personal information about individual appliances.
 The activity of personal devices can also be monitored from a central power facility, so if spyware infiltrates the network, it can target precise individuals like political activists, journalists, and people who hold responsible positions in governments.

-Integrity of data is of the utmost importance.
+The integrity of data is of the utmost importance.
 Tampering with data, like in the case of man-in-the-middle attacks, might lead to disastrous consequences.
 If the power plant sends the wrong datasets to the network, it might lead to power shortages.

 Attackers might also act more stealthily, injecting negative prices and causing utilization spikes.
 The integrity of sensor data is crucial because the wrong information coming from sensors might lead to missing critical temperatures or other metrics.